The Thurgood Marshall College Fund (TMCF) and Hennessy have announced a joint $10 million HBCU scholarship initiative, according to Black Enterprise.

 - Opportunity to compete for a community-related project grant up to $10,000

-- Access to online training forums, boot camps, networking events, and corporate/ professional development experiences
+- Access to online training forums, networking events, and professional advancement experiences

 Learn more about the Hennessy Fellows Program below.